open-gpdb/gpdb/gpdb-doc/markdown/install_guide/create_data_dirs.html.md

 ### <a id="topic_tnb_v1n_tp"></a>To create the data directory locations on all segment hosts

-1. On the coordinator host, log in as `root`:
+1. On the master host, log in as `root`:

     ```
     # su